BCS SGAI

 A New Longitudinal Classification Method Based on Stacking Predictions for Separate Time Points

-S Provost (University of Kent, UK), AA Freitas (University of Kent, UK)
+S Provost and AA Freitas (University of Kent, UK)

 Measuring and Comparison of the Energy Consumption of different Machine Learning Methods

-Christoph Tholen (German Research Center for Artificial Intelligence and Saarland University of Applied Sciences (htw saar)), Carolin Leluschko (German Research Center for Artificial Intelligence), Lars Nolle ((German Research Center for Artificial Intelligence and Jade University of Applied Sciences), Frederic Stahl (German Research Center for Artificial Intelligence)
+Christoph Tholen (German Research Center for Artificial Intelligence and Saarland University of Applied Sciences), Carolin Leluschko (German Research Center for Artificial Intelligence), Lars Nolle (German Research Center for Artificial Intelligence and Jade University of Applied Sciences), Frederic Stahl (German Research Center for Artificial Intelligence)

 Machine Learning-Enhanced Production Frontier Estimation: An EATBoosting Variant

-Juan Aparicio (Miguel Hernandez University, Spain & valgrAI - Valencian Graduate School and Research Network of Artificial Intelligence, Spain), Vincent Charles (Queen’s University Belfast, UK), Maria D. Guillen (Miguel Hernandez University, Spain)
+Juan Aparicio (Miguel Hernandez University, Spain and Valencian Graduate School and Research Network of Artificial Intelligence, Spain), Vincent Charles (Queen’s University Belfast, UK), Maria D. Guillen (Miguel Hernandez University, Spain)

 A Comparative Study of Feature Selection in Tsetlin Machines

 V.Halenka, OC.Granmo, L.Jiao, PA.
-Anderson (University of Agder, NO)
+Anderson (University of Agder, Norway)

 Session 2: Upper Hall (5 papers)